cappuchinese/difficultdata/README.md

 ```

 ## instalation
+this programm is ment for a linux system

 go into the downloaded folder and run setup.sh
 ```bash
 setup.sh
 ```
+if using the aforementioned command doesnt work copy the contents of setup.sh directly into your bash terminal,
-this will install al the necessory files en dependencies
+this will install al the necessary files en dependencies
 * cutadapt
 * multiqc
 * custom python packages in requirements.ini